ScotGovAnalysis/poverty-publications/README.md

 ### 2. Create everything

-* Run 08_create_website.R to create all spreadsheets and the website.
-Alternatively, all scripts from R/04_... to R_07_... can also be run individually.
+* Run 07_run_all.R to create all spreadsheets and the website.
+Alternatively, all scripts can also be run individually and independently once previous scripts have been run before and produced the necessary intermediate datasets.
 * Look at (local version of) website: website/\_site/index.html
 * Check and update all commentary in: